 Yes – if you don’t do the proper research and dose responsibly, you could run into some side effects with CBD.

 Here are some common side effects of CBD:

 - Dry mouth

-These side effects aren’t debilitating, but they might cause some discomfort.
+These effects aren’t debilitating, but they might cause some discomfort.